lokyshin/Cisco-IPSec-VPN-Install/README.md

 And the only thing you should do is typing several words based on the tips.
 So enjoy it if you have one VPS (CentOS/Ubuntu/Debian/Fedora) with XEN/KVM/OpenVZ.

-Tips: This code supports the following servers: Linode/DigitalOcean/Bandwagonhost and more.
+Tips: This code supports the following servers: Linode/DigitalOcean/Bandwagonhost/AWS EC2 and more.

 Pls remember, you must run this codes with your root user.
+Please also open UDP port 500 and 4500 on VPS.

 If you want to one-key install Cisco IPSec VPN on your server, you could copy the following codes and run: